SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

-Plague requires a level of organization higher than a single person can provide.
+Methods of Plague requires a level of organization higher than a single person can provide.
 Effectic